 Excellent numbers again from AMD’s third-rung chip.
 If there’s a caveat as far as gaming is concerned, it’s that 3D V-Cache can be transformative; for enthusiasts a purported Ryzen 7 7800X3D can’t come soon enough.

 The days of Ryzen being deemed inferior for gaming are long gone.
 7700X is a fine fit for any modern-day rig.

-Honing-in on seven of the very best consumer CPUs reveals very little in it with regards to high framerates at 1080p when playing with ultra-high-quality settings.
+Honing-in on seven of the very best CPUs reveals very little in it with regards to high framerates at 1080p when playing with ultra-high-quality settings.
 The gap would of course shrink at higher resolutions, where the onus shifts largely to GPU, and though 5800X3D occasionally serves as a potent outlier, all of these chips are well attuned to gaming.